Module 4: Registering for Classes

-If you have an intended major, use your major Program of Study to start selecting classes.
+If you have an intended major, use your major Program of Study and Four Year Guide to start selecting classes.
+If you have little to no transfer credit, you can use our Registration Worksheets as well.
 Remember to choose classes that don't require prerequisites unless you already have credit for those prerequisites.

 Refer to your major Four Year Guide.
 If you cannot get into recommended first semester classes, take a look at adding a course recommendation from semester two.
 Transfer students and first-year students with lots of transfer credit may need to look at a much later semester for guidance.